JamesAndrewJackson13/pokeemerald/feature_list.md

 * On finishing quests, players can be rewarded with items
 * https://www.pokecommunity.com/showthread.php?t=434462

+## Improved Option List
+* Adds a better option list with more options
+* Adds a mute option
+* Adds an instant text function
+* Adds an HP Bar speed option
+* Adds an Exp bar speed option
+* Adds an option to swap between imperial and metric units

 # CORE GAME
 ## Cleaned Up the Save Ram